 Two most commonly recommended medications for DPA include Minoxidil and Finasteride.

 - Minoxidil for Diffuse Pattern Alopecia: It is a hair growth stimulant that is used to slow balding and regrow lost hair.
-It is an FDA-approved over the counter topical application available in 2%, 4% and 5% concentration.
+It is an FDA-approved over the counter topical application available in 2%, 4%, and 5% concentration.
 It can be used for treating hair loss in both men and women.
-Regular application of Minoxidil for 3 to 4 months is required to see any favorable results.
+The regular application of Minoxidil for 3 to 4 months is required to see any favorable results.

 The aforementioned medicines have shown promising results in treating Diffuse Patterned Alopecia, but their results are not lasting.
 Hair thinning returns as soon as the use of medicines is discontinued.
 Besides that these medicines can also cause some serious side effects in their consumers.
 This is the reason most people are reluctant to use Minoxidil and Finasteride.

 Hair Transplant surgery is also an option for DPA patients.
 If you have significant diffused hair thinning and you are seeking an effective and permanent solution, go get a Hair Transplant done and restore a fuller head of lush hair.
-Follicular Unit Extraction technique is mostly used for transplanting hair in case of Diffuse Pattern Alopecia.
+The follicular Unit Extraction technique is mostly used for transplanting hair in the case of Diffuse Pattern Alopecia.

 Schedule a FREE CONSULTATION: